farm-fe/farm/README.md

 > Since Farm v0.13, Vite plugins can be used directly in Farm.
 Refer to [Using vite plugins in Farm](https://farm-fe.github.io/docs/using-plugins#using-vite-plugins-in-farm)

-- ⚡ **Super Fast**: Written in Rust, start a React / Vue project in milliseconds and perform an HMR update within 10ms for most situations.
+- ⚡ **Extremely Fast**: Written in Rust, start a React / Vue project in milliseconds and perform an HMR update within 20ms for most situations.
+- ⚡ **Incremental Building**: Support persistent cache, module level cache enabled by default, any module won't be compiled twice until it's changed!
-- 🧰 **Fully Pluggable**: Everything inside Farm is powered by plugins, Support Vite Plugins out of box.
+- 🧰 **Fully Pluggable and Vite Compatible**: Everything inside Farm is powered by plugins, Support Vite Plugins out of box.
 Supports Farm compilation plugins(both Rust and JavaScript plugins, and SWC plugins), Farm runtime plugins and Farm server plugin.
 - ⚙️ **Powerful**: Compiles JS/TS/JSX/TSX, CSS, Css Modules, HTML, and static assets out of the box.
 Support official compilation plugins for Popular frameworks/tools like React, Vue, SolidJs, Sass, Less, Postcss and so on.
 - ⏱️ **Lazy Compilation**: Dynamically imported resources are compiled only when requested, speed up compilation for large scale project.
 Just write a `dynamic import` and the imported module won't be compiled when it is executed.
 - 📦 **Partial Bundling**: Bundle your project into a few reasonable bundles automatically, speeding up resource loading without losing caching granularity.
 Refer to [RFC-003 Partial Bundling](https://github.com/farm-fe/rfcs/blob/main/rfcs/003-partial-bundling/rfc.md) for details.